ross/performant-pagination/README.md

 # Overview

-Performant Pagination is a (mostly) drop-in replacement for Django's built-in Paginator that avoids problems with performance and semantic on large and/or fast changing data sets.
+Performant Pagination is a (mostly) drop-in replacement for Django's built-in Paginator which avoids problems with performance and semantics on large and/or fast changing data sets.

 # Why It's Needed